sawyersteven/KindleManager/Books/Formats/Readme.txt

 Dates are respresented as "yyyy-MM-dd" eg "1999-12-31""

 Methods required:
-	WriteMetada()
+	void WriteMetada()
 		Writes all metadata to disk.
 This includes everything except text content and images.
 		For an EPUB this effectively just creates or updates an OPF.
 		For a MOBI-like file this writes all headers up to the text content.

-	WriteContent()
-		Writes all other content to disk.
-Content editing is not in the scope of this application so this should be used when converting formats.
+	string TextContent()
+		A single HTML document containing all text and styles.
+Chapters are to be separated by mobi-standard <mbp:pagebreak/> nodes.
+		Img sources should be formatted as "00001.jpg" with 00001 referring to the first image in Images().

+	byte[][] Images()
+		Binary contents of all images using order described above.